Generalizations of Length Limited Huffman Coding for Hierarchical Memory Settings: Introduction

+This scheme is further complicated by the memory hierarchy that limits the storage at the faster levels of memory and has increasing latencies as we access deeper tables.
+The prefix tree can be viewed as multiple levels of blocks where each block corresponds to a lookup table used during decoding.
+Figure~\ref{fig:blocking} demonstrates the concept of blocking where we assume that the blocks that require the same number of indirections have similar latencies.
+This problem can be formulated as follows:

-Consider an alphabet $\alphabet$.
+Consider an alphabet $\alphabet$ such that the size of alphabet, $|\alphabet|=n$.
 For each character $c$ in $\alphabet$, let the attribute $\freq(c)$ denote the frequency of $c$ in the input data to be encoded.
-Given a prefix tree $T$ corresponding to a prefix code for $\alphabet$, let $\dT(c)$ denote the depth of the leaf corresponding to the encoding of $c$ in the tree.
+Given a prefix tree $T$ corresponding to a prefix-free code for $\alphabet$, let $\dT(c)$ denote the depth of the leaf corresponding to the encoding of $c$ in the tree.
 Note that $\dT(c)$ is also the length of the codeword for character $c$.
-The average code length of the encoding represented by the tree $T$ is given by
+The code length of the encoding represented by the tree $T$ is given by